 By Travelgal Nicole – Nicole LaBarge

-Everyone knows New Zealand is a stunning country, but did you also know that Wellington has been named the ‘coolest little capitol’?
+Everyone knows New Zealand is a stunning country but did you also know that Wellington has been named the ‘coolest little capital’?
 And for good reason.
 Wellington has a lot of cool spots that many people miss and it hosts the Te Papa Museum which is a national treasure, has a cool harbour for chilling and walking around and seeing the street art, and it has some of the best restaurants in the country.
 You can also take the cable car up to the botanic gardens for views overlooking the harbour and walk through the gardens on the way down.
 There is also a green belt going through the city which means there is lots of nature reserves to go for hikes or parks you can walk through.

 Byron Bay, Australia

 By Leanne Scott – The Globetrotter GP

 Byron Bay is my favourite place on the planet because it’s so unique.
 It’s quirky, alternative, diverse and with a huge community spirit that has resisted allowing Byron to be turned into some over touristy high rise holiday stereotype!
 It’s kept it’s small town charm and that’s the way it will stay!
 Add to that the colourful markets, the stunning beaches, the music festivals, the lighthouse at sunrise, the dolphins that play amongst the surfers, the amazing restaurant scene and maybe you’ll end up staying for longer than intended just like me!
 2 years was not even enough!
 Read more about Byron Bay here!

 By Kate Comer – Rolling Along with Kids